 Sociology and Sociology and Criminology Dissertations

-As a feminist sociologist of education, my main research interests are in the areas of both higher education pedagogy and schools, research methods and gender.
-Previous research and publications include the relationship between social class and education, prostitution and research methodology.
-Having taught for over 25 years, I have seen many changes in Higher Education, which has given me the opportunity to research, reflect and write about teaching research methods and pedagogic rights with Dr Caroline Barnes.
-I was the key contact with a national ESRC funded project on pedagogic quality and inequality in first degrees in sociology from 2008-11.
+As a feminist sociologist of education, my main research interest is in education, focusing on higher education pedagogy and working with schools to address community issues.
+Previous research includes the historical relationship between social class and education through analysis of the international progressive New Education movement which reshaped democratic child-centred education in the interwar years, in particular forging an education by and for the professional middle-classes.
+Commissioned research includes action research to address the problem of advertising sexual services in London's telephone boxes.
+Having taught for over 25 years, I have seen many changes in Higher Education, which has given me the opportunity to research, reflect and write about teaching research methods and pedagogic rights.
+I was the key researcher with a national ESRC funded project on pedagogic quality and inequality in first degrees in sociology from 2008-11 which challenged the relationship between position in the league tables and quality of undergraduate sociology provision.

 Current research activities:

-Since 2010, I have had the pleasure of collaborating with my sociology colleague, Dr Umit Cetin and the UK Alevi community to develop strategies to counter a negative sense of identity that was manifest amongst second generation youth.
+Since 2010, I have collaborated with my sociology colleague, Dr Umit Cetin, the UK Alevi community and local schools to develop strategies to counter a negative sense of identity that was manifest amongst their second generation youth.
 Through action research and concerted collaboration with local schools and the community, we developed curriculum units on Alevism to be taught in schools as part of the compulsory religious education curriculum from key stages 1-3.
+This research is ongoing as the impact of the Alevism lessons has far exceeded expectations and they are currently being evaluated across the European Alevi communities to assess their relevance for use in schools and Alevi federations.

 For details of all my research outputs, visit my WestminsterResearch profile.